Bachelor of Science (Honours) in Physics

-Recent graduates have entered such diverse careers such nuclear safety analyst, optical engineer, technical editor, quantitative finance analyst, high school teacher, medical physicist, actuary and research scientist, both in Canada and abroad.
+Recent graduates have entered diverse careers such as nuclear safety analyst, optical engineer, technical editor, quantitative finance analyst, high school teacher, medical physicist, actuary and research scientist, both in Canada and abroad.
 Graduates have gone immediately to positions at the Large Hadron Collider (CERN) in Geneva, Switzerland and NASA’s Jet Propulsion Laboratory in Pasadena, California.
 Other careers include:

 - Industrial and academic R&D